 Upon adoption, we reserved 2,000,000 shares and 200,000 shares of our Class A common stock for issuance under our 2010 Equity Incentive Plan and 2010 Employee Stock Purchase Plan, respectively.
 The number of shares reserved for issuance under our 2010 Equity Incentive Plan and our 2010 Employee Stock Purchase Plan automatically increases on the first day of January of each of 2011 through 2014 and 2011 through 2018, respectively, by up to a number of shares equal to 3% of the total outstanding shares our Class A common stock as of the immediately preceding December 31st.
 Our board of directors or its compensation committee may reduce the amount of the annual increase under the 2010 Equity Incentive Plan or 2010 Employee Stock Purchase Plan in any particular year.
 At our 2014 Annual Meeting of Stockholders, our stockholders approved amendments to our 2010 Equity Incentive Plan to increase the number of shares reserved for issuance by 3,400,000 shares.
-Approximately 2.4 million shares are available for grant under the 2010 Equity Incentive Plan as of December 31, 2015.
+Approximately 1.3 million shares are available for grant under the 2010 Equity Incentive Plan as of December 31, 2016.

-Stock-based compensation for the years ended December 31, 2015, 2014, and 2013 includes expense related to awards of stock options and restricted stock units and purchases under the 2010 Employee Stock Purchase Plan.
+Stock-based compensation for the years ended December 31, 2016, 2015, and 2014 includes expense related to awards of stock options and restricted stock units and purchases under the 2010 Employee Stock Purchase Plan.
 Total stock-based compensation expense and the related income tax benefit were as follows:

 Year Ended December 31,

-2015 2015 2014 2014 2013
+2016 2015 2014

-(In thousands)
+(n thousands)

-Total stock-based compensation expense \$ 27,011 \$ 20,329 \$ 14,703
+Total stock-based compensation expense \$ 28,321 \$ 27,011 \$ 20,329

-Related income tax benefit 8.602 6.949 4.007
+Related income tax benefit 9,167 8,602 6,949